JohanneKnz/knitting_project/README.md

 ## User Experience (UX)
 ### Initial Discussion
-Knots and Loops is an fictional online kniting project repository and that aims to inspire other knitters and organize knit along sessions.
-Knots and Loops also provides pictures of knitting projects, links to learning resources for beginners.
+Knots and Loops is an fictional online kniting project repository and that aims to inspire other knitters and to organize knit along sessions for creatives to connect.
+Knots and Loops also provides pictures of knitting projects, links to learning resources for beginners and a possibility to request a mentor.

 The knit alongs are organized on social media, and anyone interested can sign up to receive a notification the next time a suitable knit along will start.